B’hootz

 Cultivate hands-on skills like fire making, wild food processing, basketry, and whittling.
 Deepen relationships to the forest by developing tracking and nature connection skills.

-Join our parent program and connect to your child’s B’hootz journey!
+Join our family program and connect to your child’s B’hootz journey!

 Schedule & Location